This wagon was one of 12,200 12 Ton Open Merchandise wagons built to LMSR diagram D1892 between 1934 and 1939. There were

 iron builder's plate.
 The full plate would measure approximately 9.5" by 6.5".
 Martin Skrzetuszewski

-significantly in the last few years.
+significantly further.
 Martin Skrzetuszewski